• Skip to primary navigation

 Notes

-1. Ensure to use all the ingredients at room temperature.
+1. Make sure all ingredients are at room temperature.

 2. Add eggs one at a time, better little by little, into the butter.
 This prevents the splitting of butter.
 Mix well, even vigorously, but not too long, between each addition.